Bimo99B9/Bimo99B9.github.io/_posts/2021-09-10-scripts-autounicalendar.md

 To use the script, it is mandatory to have installed the `requests` library of Python, which can be installed in Windows with `python3 -m pip install requests` and in Linux with `pip install requests`.

-Then, to run it, in a console opened in the folder where the script is located, the will type `python3 autoUniCalendar.py <JSessionID> <RenderToken>`.
+Then, to run it, in a console opened in the folder where the script is located, the user will type `python3 autoUniCalendar.py <JSessionID> <RenderToken>`.